tattwamasi/TeslaTunes/README.md

   * It's multithreaded and once it gets to the actual Apple Lossless to FLAC bits, it's quite good at loading up the machine and doing them fast as possible.
 The FLAC conversions use the Flac project libraries directly rather than calling out to another program.
 It could be faster... but not a lot, I don't think.
   * Copies are also reasonable (and also multithreaded), if not fast - similar to what it'd be if you just dragged and dropped the files yourself.
 It's mostly system time.
 Not sure how to get them any faster.
   * Scanning for what to copy or convert in the first place is fairly fast, but limited to a single thread and in the event of m4a files, each has to be opened to see if it is actually an Apple Lossless file rather than a AAC file, since both use the MPEG4 audio file container.
+* By popular demand, it handles playlists from iTunes, as best as we can given the Model S lacks actual playlist support
+  * A folder named Playlists is created on the destination path.
+Inside it, individual playlists are created as folders.
+  * In each individual playlist folder, the media is copied and named by playlist position, song name, artist, etc., for example:  06-Redemption Song-Bob Marley & The Wailers-Legend.flac
+  * Songs in a playlist multiple times or in multiple playlists are copied multiple times.
+This is because of the lack of actual support for playlists.
+  * Also by popular demand, the app supports an option for setting the genre of the songs in a playlist folder to the name of the playlist.
+This enables a workaround method of listening to playlists songs by selecting them in the genre listings instead of selecting them by folder.
+This works around the display limitations of play by folder not showing all of the song information, and may also work better for art display.

   My intent for this project, in addition to the obvious one of make life easier with the music library management, was to use it as a testbed for different implementations as well.
 I wanted to do largely the same small program in Swift, Objective C, and (to the extent I could) standard and portable as possible C++ (C++14 / 17 to be more specific).
 I also wanted to make Windows and Linux versions with as much common code as possible, as interest and time permits.
 That said, I wanted to go ahead and put this out there on the off chance it may help a few other people with the same library management goals as me.

 ![EXAMPLE: after re-scanning my libary to make sure there are no new songs to copy](https://cloud.githubusercontent.com/assets/3465489/6682923/3ba0a67a-cc3c-11e4-991a-f6597cf2d42d.png "EXAMPLE: after re-scanning my libary to make sure there are no new songs to copy")
+*note this screenshot is from an old version of the app, prior to playlist addition.